-On the rainy October day I dined at Boatyard, my dinner companion and I enjoyed our seafood dishes in the open-air dining room with a view out to the white boats docked outside.
-I selected the grouper piccata with wilted spinach, cured tomato, and capers in a luscious lemon Chardonnay butter paired with a glass of crisp Sauvignon Blanc.
+On a rainy October day, I dined in the open-air dining room of Boatyard.
+With cover from the rain, my dinner companion and I enjoyed our seafood dishes and view out to the white boats docked outside.
+For my entree, I selected the grouper piccata with wilted spinach, cured tomato, and capers in a luscious lemon Chardonnay butter paired with a glass of crisp Sauvignon Blanc.

 Whether you dine here for lunch, dinner, or Sunday brunch, don’t miss dessert!
 The key lime doughnut holes topped with fresh strawberries were fantastic.

 Boatyard is located at 1555 SE 17th Street.
 It is open from 11:30 a.m. to 10 p.m.
 Monday and Tuesday, 11:30 a.m. to 11 p.m.
 Wednesday through Friday, 10 a.m. to 11 p.m.
 Saturday, and 10 a.m. to 10 p.m.
 Sunday.
 However, the kitchen is closed between 3 and 5 p.m.
 Monday through Friday.